-A federal law called the HIPAA Privacy Rule gives you the right to see, get a copy of and add information to your medical record to make it more accurate or complete.
+A federal law called the HIPAA Privacy Rule gives you the right to get and correct or amend your medical record.
 (HIPAA stands for the "Health Insurance Portability and Accountability Act.")
-Maryland laws also give you rights with respect to your medical record.
+Tennessee laws also give you rights in your medical record.